focus-time/focus-time-app/README.md

 # focus-time-app

 The **Focus time app** is a _CLI_ tool for macOS and Windows that regularly checks your calendar for "focus time" blocker events.
-Whenever such events begin or end, it triggers your desktop OS's Focus Mode feature, or calls binary shell commands that you can configure.
+Whenever such events begin or end, it triggers your desktop OS's Focus Mode feature, or calls shell commands that you can configure.

 It saves you from having to _manually_ start or stop your operating system's "Do not Disturb" (focus mode/assist) mode,